icshwi/e3training/MAINTAINING.md

+# Maintainers' notes

-This file is only meant to outline the structure of this repo, and to host some information prior to rework of this learning series.
+This file is meant to outline the structure of this repo, and to host some information useful prior to rework of this learning series.

 # Standard template for lessons